 Dr. Paetz: That’s true, not that much from the technology point of view but – as usual – from usability and use case point of view.

 Q: Most homeowners struggle with the difficulty of a home automation set up.
 How do you think this will change in the near future?

 Dr. Paetz: Smart Home is complex by definition.
 It’s quite hard for a software to guess what users really want in a certain situation.
 There will be better interfaces such as voice etc but this will not eliminate the

 fundamental problem of the variety of possible expectations.

 Q: What are the benefits of a Z-Wave ecosystem compared to other wireless protocols?

 Dr. Paetz: No doubt its the fact that it IS an ecosystem.
-There are other technologies, like Zigbee or Thread, just to mention to.
+There are other technologies, like Zigbee or Thread, just to mention too.
 But here there is no guaranteed interoperability.
-End user can never know of devices work.
-As a result they have to stick with one vendor.
+The end user can never know of devices work.
+As a result, they have to stick with one vendor.
 With Z-Wave there is a guaranteed interoperability that is monitored by the Alliance by a certification program.
 Once customers by a Z-Wave device they know that they can use with other vendors products and even do so 10 years from now.

 Q: How would you describe Z-Wave to a person who’s never heard of it before?